-Amounts shown reflect the fair value of RSUs and stock options at the date of grant.
-The value is calculated in accordance with ASC Topic 718, Compensation - Stock Compensation.
+- (2) Amounts shown reflect the fair value of RSUs and stock options at the date of grant.
+The value is calculated in accordance with ASC Topic 718, Compensation Stock Compensation.
 The fair value of an RSU is based on the closing market price of our common stock on the date of grant.
 The fair value of an option is calculated by using the Black-Scholes option-pricing model on the date of grant.
-Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-For a discussion of valuation assumptions, see Note 15 to our 2018 consolidated financial statements, included in our Annual Report on Form 10-K filed with the SEC on February 26, 2019.
+For a discussion of valuation assumptions, see Note 14 to our 2020 consolidated financial statements, included in our Annual Report on Form 10-K filed with the SEC on February 22, 2021.
 These amounts reflect our accounting expense for these awards and do not correspond to the actual value that will be recognized by the directors with respect to these awards.
-A supplemental table following these footnotes sets forth for non-employee directors: (i) the aggregate number of RSUs and option awards outstanding as of December 31, 2018, and (ii) the number of RSUs and option awards that were not vested as of December 31, 2018.
+A supplemental table following these footnotes sets forth for non-employee directors: (i) the aggregate number of RSUs and option awards outstanding as of December 28, 2020, and (ii) the number of RSUs and option awards that were not vested as of December 28, 2020. - (3) Tom Tang retired from our Board of Directors in May 2020.